github/platform-samples/sql/README.md

 # SQL Queries for GitHub Enterprise Server

-:warning: Run these directly against your GitHub Enterprise Server database at your own risk.
+:warning: While these are all read-only queries and do not write to the database, run these directly against your GitHub Enterprise Server database at your own risk.
 A safer method to run these is outlined [here](USAGE.md).

+Each query has a comment at the top of the file elaborating what it does, etc.

 ## Audit queries